MAX Yellow Line (TriMet): Planned extension to Vancouver, Washington

 In 2004, Oregon and Washington began efforts to replace the Interstate Bridge, citing the bridge's declining structural integrity and worsening congestion.
 This culminated in the Columbia River Crossing project in 2008.
 The project would have replaced the bridge and extended MAX further north from the Expo Center through Hayden Island and across the Columbia River to downtown Vancouver and Clark College, adding seven new stations along 2.9 mi of new track.
 Planners projected the extension to cost upwards of $3.5 billion (equivalent to $ in dollars).
 In June 2013, three months after the Oregon Legislature authorized $450 million in state funding, the Washington State Senate declined to fund Washington's share, with opponents citing the inclusion of light rail as a common reason for rejecting the proposal.
 The states terminated the project in March 2014.

 A light rail extension into Clark County remains part of Metro's 2018 Regional Transportation Plan for 2040.
 The plan assumes a cost of $4.1 billion for the entire project, of which $3.1 billion would be used to replace the Interstate Bridge, $80 million to build a second bridge connecting Hayden Island to Portland Expo Center, and $850 million for the remainder of the extension.
 The Southwest Washington Regional Transportation Council also includes the light rail corridor in their own 2040 plan.

+As part of the ongoing Interstate Bridge Replacement Program, the Yellow Line is expected to be extended into Vancouver, to the proposed Vancouver Waterfront station and ultimately to Evergreen Boulevard.